A Talk with Rebecca Brill of @whatsylviaate

 If you’re wondering how much of the complexity of Plath’s character could be revealed through what she ate for lunch, then you probably haven’t taken a good look at Brill’s account.
 Far from providing simple sustenance, food offered Plath a means of expressing — and sometimes obscuring — her innermost feelings.
 In this way, her descriptions of food can simply not be extricated from her thoughts on other matters.
 Tacking adjectives like “brooding” and “monstrous” before ordinary food items like “soup lunch” and “bread pudding,” respectively, Plath animates and assigns various moods to what she eats, often to a subtly comic effect.
 From the reticent “Tom brings me juice” to the impassioned “listen to these two outrageous menus and be rightfully indignant […] starches! starches!” her tone might indicate how she feels about what’s on her plate but, even more so, it tells a whole story about her emotional state at that moment — both of writing and of eating.

 “The way she’ll describe food is so poetic because it’s not just about food, it’s about everything else going on,” says Brill.
 You can track the ebbs and flows of Plath’s relationship with Ted, she notes, through the way she describes their meals together.
-While their early repasts are described with soft and complimentary adjectives, moments of tension between the two are crystallized through Plath’s recollections of what they ate and drank. describes the resulting beverage as “poisonous brew.”
+While their early repasts are described with soft and complimentary adjectives, moments of tension between the two are crystallized through Plath’s recollections of what they ate and drank.
+When he makes coffee, she describes the resulting beverage as “poisonous brew.”
 Something about their relationship has turned bitter and venomous; unswallowable.

 Brill’s quotes come not just from Plath’s journals, however, but from her letters as well, and while the distinction between the private and public doesn’t quite come through on twitter, Brill herself has taken note of the ways in which Plath fashions food descriptions differently when she’s cognizant of an audience, even if its just an audience of one.
 “She writes about food really brightly sometimes when talking to her mom and it seems that’s almost a mechanism to conceal the less pleasant things that are happening in her personal life or with her mental health,” Brill notes.
 “I don’t think, for example, if she says to her mom, ‘omelettes are delicious,’ that that’s a lie but I do think it’ a way to obfuscate important information about her mental state or her marriage to Todd.
 A lot of times she just goes on and on about cooking at the expense of other things.”
 Interpersonally, food becomes a kind of crutch for Plath, convenient material for an epistolary diversion.
 In her private writings, however, it is something of a delicious secret, one of which she can not get enough.
 “It’s kind of perfect, though,” laughs Brill. “if you’re really trying to avoid talking about something you can just start talking about what you’re eating.”
 This seems right: sharing what one eats can be deeply personal, but it can also be a tactic for dodging unpleasant truths, like a proffering of one kind of intimacy to avoid another, more perilous kind.